teamPamm2019/speakEZ/README.md

 ## Getting Started
 In this github repository you will find resources tailored for a website that can assist online users in finding recipes from a select category of liquors.
-Users will also be able to add recipes into this site as well.
+In addition to finding recipes, users can also add their own recipes into the categories provided.

+Please make sure to review the prerequesites outlined below.
+The resources provided in this repository will not work without installing the below listed.

 ### Prerequesites
 * package.json<br/>